quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part24_16.3_Burkes_The.md

 :p Can you provide an example of a queueing network where part (2) of Burke’s theorem fails?
 ??x
-Part (2) of Burke's Theorem states that at any time \(t\), the number of jobs in the system is independent of previous departure times or patterns.
+Part (2) of Burke's Theorem states that at any time $t$, the number of jobs in the system is independent of previous departure times or patterns.
 However, this does not hold for certain queueing networks with complex dependencies.

 For example, consider a Jackson network where two queues are interconnected and there is feedback between them (e.g., jobs can loop back to a previous queue).
 In such a case, knowing that recently there was a stream of closely spaced departures could indicate that the number of jobs in the system currently might be below average due to the feedback mechanism.